When peer to peer boat rental is cheaper than owning a boat

 1) What does peer to peer boat rental cost?

-Boats listed on peer to peer sites are insured by the boat owners themselves but often there are additionally insurance policies available should you want to cover sudden cancellations, extra assistance or towing.
+Boats listed on boat rental by owner sites are insured by the boat owners themselves but often there are additional insurance policies available should you want to cover sudden cancellations, extra assistance or towing.
 The pricing varies greatly depending on the type of boat, the duration and the location.

-This will vary depending on a variety of factors such as the age of the boat and whether you have a trailerable boat or perhaps a cheap mooring buoy and can avoid moorage costs.
+This will vary depending on a variety of factors such as the age of the boat and whether you have a trailerable boat or perhaps a cheap mooring buoy and can avoid moorage costs (check out our FREE downloadable boat cost calculator).
 However, using a base example of a 30ft sailboat, let’s say the marina fees are on average $4,000/year and that maintenance (haulout every two years, doing your own work) equates roughly to $2,000/year.
 So we can say that a 30ft sailboat would cost you $6,000/year before depreciation and without paying anyone for maintenance.
 If you are doing your own maintenance, there’s also the cost of your time spent (usually several days per season)

 3) How much will you use your boat?